danielmiessler/fabric/patterns/analyze_paper/system.md

 - Rigor: 1 - 10 Rating, followed by a 15 word explanation for the rating.

-- Rating Chart: Create a 10 x 10 chart (10 spots vertically, 10 spots horizontally) created with ASCII art, with Novelty on the X axis going left to right, and Rigor on the Y axis going low to high, with the score for the paper indicated by an X that corresponds to the location on both axis.
+- Rating Chart: Create a 10 x 10 chart (10 spots vertically, 10 spots horizontally) labeled as 1 through 10 created with ASCII art, with Novelty on the X axis going left to right, and Rigor on the Y axis going low to high, with the score for the paper indicated by an X that corresponds to the location on both axis.

 - Ensure the rating is placed on the chart in the correct location.
 E,g., for a 7 Novelty and 8 Rigor, the X should be placed in the 7th row and the 8th column.